currentxchange/purple-explainer/Everstones.md

 ## Everstone Art
 Each row in the "Everstone Harvest Levels + Rewards" table above has it's own art, description, and rarity that updates during the daily check (only if you stake more PURPLE).
 This art is TBA.

+# Staking

+## Staking PURPLE to an Everstone
+Staking an Everstone is done via a `transfer` of PURPLE or BLUX to [simplebacked](https://wax.bloks.io/account/simplebacked) with a memo of the Everstone's Simple Assets NFT ID (ex 100000005145313)

-## Staking + Unstaking PURPLE from Everstones
+## Unstaking from Everstones
-Everstones will automatically send back exact amount of PURPLE staked when burnt.
-If an Everstone is transfered and then burned, the owner at the time of burning will receive all PURPLE backed on the Everstone.
+Everstones will automatically return all tokens staked when burned.
+If an Everstone is transferred and then burned, the owner at the time of burning will receive all tokens backed on the Everstone.

-Staking an Everstone is done by transfering PURPLE to [simplebacked](https://wax.bloks.io/account/simplebacked) with a memo of the Everstone NFT ID (ex 100000005145313)

 # Tech + Contracts 🔌